WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Set the spindles straight on the axle and mark where the other bend should be.

-Use a lighter to melt the ends of the tie rod and flatten with the metal end of the lighter.
+Use a cigarette lighter to melt the ends of the tie rod and flatten with the metal end of the lighter.

-(THIS NEEDS TO BE DONE FAST, AS YOU DONT WANT TO WARP THE STEERING ARMS) !!!
+(THIS NEEDS TO BE DONE FAST, AS YOU DONT WANT TO WARP THE STEERING ARMS)

-Now were going to set the ride height.
 This is the most challenging of the build.... but still fun !

-Since this model has 1/4 elliptic springs, were going to set the height, by making shocks first (you may want to add your springs before adding shocks as it may be easier).
+Since this model has 1/4 elliptic springs, were going to set the height, by making shocks first.

 Place something under the chassis to hold up the front of the model, as to how high or low you want the front of the model to sit.